-All prospective Biochemistry/Molecular Biology majors must complete BIOL 197, BIOL 198, BIOL 199, CHEM 113, 114 or 115, 123, 124 or 125 (NTSC 151 and 152 may replace BIOL 199, CHEM 114 or 115, and CHEM 124 or 125), and MATH 220 with a GPA of 3.200 or above and a grade of "C" or better in each of these courses; the entire introductory sequence of BIOL 197, BIOL 198, BIOL 199, CHEM 113, 114 or 115, 123, 124 or 125, and MATH 220 must be completed prior to taking BIOL 260.
+All prospective Biochemistry/Molecular Biology majors must complete BIOL 197, BIOL 198, BIOL 199, CHEM 127 (or CHEM 113 plus 123), 115 (or 114), 125 (or 124), and MATH 220 with a GPA of 3.200 or above and a grade of "C" or better in each of these courses; the entire introductory sequence of BIOL 197, BIOL 198, BIOL 199, CHEM 113, 114 or 115, 123, 124 or 125, and MATH 220 must be completed prior to taking BIOL 260.
 Transfer students will use a combination of equivalent classes (as determined by the University transfer articulation process and by the Biochemistry/Molecular Biology program) accepted from their home institutions plus any other Benedictine University classes needed.
 The original grades of any repeated classes will be included in the GPA calculation.
 Any other substitutions to the above list of courses will be made on a case-by-case basis and must be approved by the Biochemistry/Molecular Biology program.
 Students who meet the above requirements will be accepted into the Biochemistry/Molecular Biology major.